abrhamgg/giphy-console-app/README.md

 ### Exit the Application

-To exit the application, use the `cancel` command.
+To exit the application, use the `exit` command.

 ## Requirements